TULiberalArts/Spanish/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
       title="Latin American Studies Semester"
-      content="Each spring semester, the Department of Spanish and Portuguese offers a 17-credit immersion program in Latin American Studies and Spanish, culminating in a three-week trip to Costa Rica." image=""
+      content="Each spring semester, the Department of Spanish and Portuguese offers a 17-credit immersion program in Latin American Studies and Spanish, culminating in a three-week trip to Ecuador." image=""
       button-link="student-life#latin-american-studies-semester-lass"
       button-text="Learn More" %}